 Drugs containing Betaxolol: Betoptic, Betoptic S, Kerlone, Betoptic Pilo

 Betaxolol Levels and Effects while Breastfeeding

 Summary of Use during Lactation

 Because of its relatively extensive excretion into breastmilk and minimal reported experience during breastfeeding, other beta-blocking agents may be preferred for systemic use, especially while nursing a newborn or preterm infant.

-With use of betaxolol eye drops, it is not likely that sufficient amounts would be present in milk to affect the infant.
-To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.
+Ophthalmic use of betaxolol by the mother should pose little risk to the breastfed infant, although some guidelines state that gel formulations are preferred over solutions.[1,2] To substantially diminish the amount of drug that reaches the breastmilk after using eye drops, place pressure over the tear duct by the corner of the eye for 1 minute or more, then remove the excess solution with an absorbent tissue.